 Allergan Foundation Research Grant

-To support talented optometry and vision science faculty and researchers in innovative research in the area of glaucoma or the anterior segment, the American Optometric Foundation (AOF) is now accepting proposals for one research grant sponsored by The Allergan Foundation.
+To support talented optometry and vision science faculty and researchers in innovative research in the area of glaucoma or the anterior segment, the American Academy of Optometry Foundation (AAOF) is now accepting proposals for one research grant sponsored by The Allergan Foundation.

 Award and Eligibility